Case Studies

 * Situation

 Monika is an AI-powered naming agency founded in 2023 to bring developments in LLMs to brand naming.
 They are constantly striving to improve the efficiency of their naming system, which generates names based on client briefs using a complex series of LLM-based models.
-The agency asked me to assess the efficacy of the linguistic processes involved in their models, and I continue to provide guidance to the Monika team on implementation of my structural recommendations.
+The agency asked Elliott Verbal to assess the efficacy of the linguistic processes involved in their models, and we continue to provide occasional guidance to the Monika team on implementation of those structural recommendations.

 * Challenges